 In the early days, you may have a lot of time to spare but as your work keeps increasing, managing your time becomes extremely difficult.

-Lack of sleep, working all day can get very exhausting, if you properly manage your time and still find it difficult to rest, it’s time to reduce your workload and increase your hourly rates.
+Lack of sleep, and working all day can get very exhausting, if you properly manage your time and still find it difficult to rest, it’s time to reduce your workload and increase your hourly rates.

 Few clients may leave you but you make more plus you get some rest!
 Here’s an article by Kate Kurzawska on effective time management skills, check it out.